Interstate River Water Disputes Act, 1956: Establishment of authorities to implement a tribunal verdict

 Under Section 6A of this Act, central government may frame a scheme or schemes to give effect to the decision of a tribunal.
 Each scheme has a provision to establish an authority for the implementation of a tribunal verdict.
 However, every scheme and all its regulations shall be approved by the parliament.
 When a tribunal verdict, after formally gazetted by the union government, stipulates to establish the verdict implementation authority/board, the same shall be complied by the union government as the tribunal verdict is equal to Supreme Court verdict.
 As per Articles 53 & 142 of the constitution, it is the duty of the President to enforce the tribunal/supreme court order/verdict without time delay till the Parliament, under Section 6A of this Act, decides against or makes modifications to the already established implementation board/authority.

 In the case of the Cauvery River basin, SC directed the GoI to set up a temporary Supervisory Committee to implement the tribunal order till the constitution of the Cauvery Management Board by GoI.
 GoI established the said temporary Supervisory Committee on 22 May 2013.
-In the case of Babli barrage dispute, SC itself constituted the Supervisory Committee to implement the water sharing agreement between Maharashtra and Andhra Pradesh in middle Godavari sub-basin.
+In the case of Babli barrage dispute, SC itself constituted, as the sole legal interpreter of the Godavari Tribunal Award since a new tribunal is not permitted to interpret an earlier tribunal award per section 2c of this Act, the Supervisory Committee to implement the water sharing agreement between Maharashtra and Andhra Pradesh in middle Godavari sub-basin.

 After nearly 7 years, the KRMB and Godavari River Management Board are notified by the central govt as autonomous bodies and their project-wise functions are stipulated for implementation.
 KRMB is applicable under River Boards Act, 1956 and not under IRWD Act.
 It was not formed by a complaint from a riparian state per IRWD Act or by amending IRWD Act accordingly by a Parliament resolution.
-A river boards (KRMB) decisions are avisory in role and not mandatory for implementation by the states.
+A river boards (KRMB) decisions are advisory in role and not mandatory for implementation by the states.

+Water dispute per section 2c of this Act does not include interpretation and non-implementation/adherence of a tribunal order duly notified by the Union government since an agreement is entirely different from a tribunal/court order.
+Such water disputes between states attract Article 131 where it is to be adjudicated by the Supreme Court.
+Since a tribunal order is equivalent to the Supreme Court order, non-implementation of tribunal order amounts to contempt of apex court punishable under criminal charges.
+State Governors/President of India are bound to implement a tribunal order in letter and spirit as per Article 142 of the Indian Constitution.